Tips to Save Time with Project Management Templates

 - Who is assigned to each task?

-- How tasks connect each other
+- How tasks connect

-- When crucial meetings will happen
+- When will crucial meetings happen

 - Work progress report